john-brinnand/guardian/guardian-server/README.md

 # guardian server
-A Service that provides the resources to manage rules-libraries dynamically.
+A Service that manages rules-libraries.